galacticcouncil/Basilisk-docs/docs/product_snek_lbp.md

 ### Unique repayment mechanism

 In addition to the general LBP features, our Snek LBP product also allows creators to dynamically adjust fees received from the LBP.
-This allows the team to determine: 1) The amount of fees collected (at start and during LBP), and 2) The location of fee accrual (single or multi-wallet).
+This allows the team to determine: 1) The amount of fees collected (at start and during LBP), and 2) The location of fee accrual (which can be a different address).
 This allows team to ensure launch costs are recuperated while setting aside part of the funds to seed the XYK pool after LBP.

 With our unique repayment mechanism, LBP creators are also able to potentially tap into the BSX treasury to borrow funds for the initial seed liquidity for their LBP.
 The borrowed funds would automatically first be repaid to the BSX treasury during the course of the LBP period.
 Once fully repaid, the team would then begin accruing the remaining fees earned.